-- B. Park, D. Forte, M. Tehranipoor, N. Maghari, “A Metal-Via Resistance based Physically Unclonable Function with Backend Incremental ADC”, to appear IEEE Transactions on Circuits and Systems I, 2021.
+- B. Park, D. Forte, M. Tehranipoor, N. Maghari, “A Metal-Via Resistance based Physically Unclonable Function with Backend Incremental ADC”, IEEE Transactions on Circuits and Systems I, 2021. [pdf]

 - S. Chowdhury, R. Acharya, W. Boullion, M. Howard, A. Felder, J. Di, D. Forte, “A Weak Asynchronous RESet (ARES) PUF Using Start-up Characteristics of Null Conventional Logic Gates”, to appear IEEE International Test Conference (ITC), November 2020. [preprint]

 - F. Ganji, S. Tajik, P. Stauss, J.-P. Seifert, M. Tehranipoor, and D. Forte, “Rock’n’ roll PUFs: Crafting Provably Secure PUFs from Less Secure Ones (Extended Version),” Journal of Cryptographic Engineering (JCEN), May 2020. [link]

 - F. Ganji, D. Forte, JP Seifert, “PUFmeter: A Property Testing Tool for Assessing the Robustness of Physically Unclonable Functions to Machine Learning Attacks”, IEEE Access, December 2019. [link]

 - BM Talukder, B. Ray, D. Forte, MT Rahman, “PreLatPUF: Exploiting DRAM Latency Variations for Generating Robust Device Signatures”, IEEE Access, Vol. 7, No. 1, December 2019. [link]